My Experience Dating Colombian Women in Medellin (UPDATED 03/12/18)

 I’ve written a post titled, My Experience Using Colombian Cupid.
 Feel free to read it and leave a comment there if you have any questions.

 I have recently downloaded the Tinder and Happn application for my smartphone.
 I have friends that swear by them; they go on dates all the time.
 For me, I’ve had very limited success.
 I’m going to give it another try, I’ll come back and update this post.

 Dating Tours in Medellin Websites

 Many guys have asked me about dating tour agencies in Colombia.
 Thus I have added this section.

-Over the last six years, I’ve seen many of these come and go.
+Over the last seven years, I’ve seen many of these come and go.
 They’re short lived for a few reasons, namely, they either get shut down by Colombian authorities for licensing, taxes or illegal activity (usually prostitution and scamming customers) or they get muscled out by the local mafia that has a grip on prostitution.

 One of the sites that withstood the test of time is DreamConnections.com.
 This is an actual dating agency that sets updating tours in Medellin and is completely legitimate.
 I came across the site when I saw a story featured on CNN than on the Today Show.
 I did more research and found out that the business is owned by an American, Mark and his Ukranian wife, Anne.

 What really surprised me was when I actually met three guys (three different occasions) here in Medellin that were here for a week with a Dream Connections tour and they all had great things to say.
 I met them through a friend that was working as a translator for the company.